-Loss on disposition of subsidiary: Represents the loss recognized during Q3 2021 on the disposition of HuffingtonPost Italia S.R.L. ("HuffPost Italy") and during 2020 on the disposition of our operations in Brazil.
+Loss on disposition of subsidiaries: Represents the net losses recognized during 2021 on dispositions of certain former HuffPost subsidiaries, and during 2020 on the disposition of our operations in Brazil.

-Income tax benefit: Represents federal, state and local taxes based on income in multiple domestic and international jurisdictions.
+Income tax (benefit) provision: Represents federal, state and local taxes based on income in multiple domestic and international jurisdictions.